Dan Harkless' Secure UNIX OSes Buying Guide: Introduction

 or:

-The latter is useful for side-by-side comparison of any two or more records, or to keep field headings always on screen without having to repeat them within the table.
-Note that you can resize the frames as desired (e.g. to make the top frame only big enough for the column headings).
+The latter is useful for side-by-side comparison of any two or more records.
+Note that (on desktop, at least) you can resize the frames as desired.

 Dan Harkless